oliviajain/intersectionsvr.com/README.md

-# intersectionsvr
 This is a website for a VR Startup.
-View the website here: http://intersectionsvr.pythonanywhere.com/
+<a href="http://intersectionsvr.pythonanywhere.com/">View the website</a>